ngmisl/C2PAremover/README.md

 1. Detects the image format (JPEG or PNG)
 2. Parses the file structure to identify C2PA metadata
    - For JPEG: Checks for APP11 (0xEB) segments and APP1 (XMP) containing C2PA namespaces
-   - For PNG: Checks for caBX chunks and textual metadata containing C2PA references
+   - For PNG: Checks for text chunks (iTXt and tEXt) containing C2PA references
 3. When removing metadata:
-   - Creates a clean version by re-encoding the decoded image
+   - Primarily attempts a "smart mode" by re-encoding the decoded image
+   - If smart mode fails or doesn't fully remove C2PA:
-   - For JPEGs, uses a fallback approach that selectively copies segments, skipping C2PA-related ones
+     - For JPEGs: Uses a fallback approach that selectively copies segments, skipping C2PA-related ones
+     - For PNGs: Uses a fallback that parses and reconstructs the file, omitting C2PA-related chunks

+## Recent Improvements

+- Enhanced PNG handling with dedicated fallback removal methods
+- Unified detection and removal logic between native and WASM implementations
+- Improved error handling and recovery from malformed image data
+- Added conditional debug logging for better performance in production
+- Build optimizations with Makefile support

 ## License